Pick the one you want most

 Sleep Restriction and Compression

-Sleep restriction or compression involves setting a new stricter sleep schedule that limits a person’s time in bed.
-At its most rigid, an individual’s temporary sleep schedule is roughly 5 hours.
+Sleep restriction or compression involves setting a new stricter sleep schedule that limits a person's time in bed.
+At its most rigid, an individual's temporary sleep schedule is roughly 5 hours.
+Clinical research published in Sleep demonstrates the effectiveness of this approach.
+For a detailed explanation of how sleep restriction therapy works, you can explore our comprehensive guide.

-While it may seem counterintuitive to sleep fewer hours when you’re already struggling to get enough sleep, SRT adjusts your internal sleep drive (your natural hunger for sleep), and your circadian rhythm.
+While it may seem counterintuitive to sleep fewer hours when you're already struggling to get enough sleep, SRT adjusts your internal sleep drive (your natural hunger for sleep), and your circadian rhythm.
+Studies in the American Journal of Psychiatry show this process improves sleep efficiency significantly.

 Through this process, your sleep quality will improve and you begin to fall asleep quickly after getting into bed.
 Your sleep schedule will also begin to expand, until you're back and getting the appropriate amount of sleep for you.